Ian-T-Dixon/Disease_Prediction/README.md

   - **"disease_descriptions"** (brief description of each disease in the dataset)
   - **"disease_precautions"** (list of precautions to take if facing threat of predicted disease)
   - **"symptom_severity"** (weights are ultimately disregarded.
 Categories are later assigned to each symptom for easier sorting on the website dashboard).

+The following tables are created from this data:
-* The **"disease_info"** table is created by joining the "disease_descriptions" and "disease_precautions" tables and gives the user additional information on the predicted disease.
+* **"disease_info"** is created by joining the "disease_descriptions" and "disease_precautions" tables and gives the dashbend-user additional information on the predicted disease.
 * **"dataset_bool"** is the encoded dataset used to train the machine learning model.
 The list of symptom checkboxes on the website dashboard is populated from its column names.

 ## Website Dashboard
-The trained ML model can deployed to a webpage using Flask, a RESTful API server that, like the trained model, also runs on Python.
-This simple webpage allows the user to input experienced symptoms and view the model's disease prediction.
-Flask also connects to the database using SQLAlchemy to lookup information about the disease, such as a description and suggested treatment options, pulled from the joined "**disease_info**" table.
+The ML model, compiled and trained in Python, can deployed to a webpage using a Python server and Pickle, a module that faithfully loads saved ("pickled") Python objects.
+The webpage, hosted by Flask via Python, allows the user to input experienced symptoms and view the unpickled model's disease prediction.
+The Flask server also connects to the database using SQLAlchemy to lookup information about the disease, such as a description and suggested treatment options, pulled from the joined "**disease_info**" table.
 This information is then used to update the webpage and is displayed to the website end-user.

 ## Team Communication Protocol
 The team met twice per week via Zoom during the main execution phase and uses Slack to communicate as needed.
 There is a Group Plan file to help document our goals and overall plan for the project.